 Participant Name

 WIOA Application Number

 Training Program

 Training Start Date Training Completion Date

 ITA Justification Summary

 IEP, ISP, and career assessment documents ITA eligibility Without training, participant is unlikely to obtain or retain employment that leads to economic self-sufficiency or wages.
-Yes
+Yes □ No □ The participant's assessment determined the individual has the skills and qualifications to successfully participate in training?
+Yes □ No □ The training will result in a credential/certificate that will lead to employment in a demand occupation?
+Yes □ No □ The participant started/completed financial literacy training.
+Yes □ No □ Additional Notes:

-Participant Verification Additional Notes: The participant researched at least three appropriate training programs listed on I-TRAIN.
-Yes No No 2.
-The participant conducted at least one site visit of the school.
-Yes No No If the participant chooses an online program, the participant has reliable access to a computer and/or necessary equipment.
-Yes No Additional Notes:
+Participant Verification The participant researched at least three appropriate training

+programs listed on I-TRAIN.
+Yes □ No □ 1 5

+2. The participant conducted at least one site vis sit of the school.

+Yes □ No □

+3. If the participant chooses an online program, the participant has

+reliable access to a computer and/or necessa

+Yes □ No □ 9 - 1 - 1

+Additional Notes:

-Financial Assistance The participant is authorized for the ITA utilizing the following funding: □ Federal or state, describe: □ Private scholarships, describe: □ WIOA ITA □ Other
+Financial Assistance The participant is authorized for the ITA utilizing the following funding:

+☐ Federal or state, describe: are remaining randaming.

+☐ Private scholarships, describe:

+☐ WIOA ITA

+\\/-: ☐ Other

-Waivers Was a waiver obtained from the OC Director of Workforce Development for this ITA?
-Yes $\Box$ No $\Box$
+Waivers Was a waiver obtained from the OC Director of V Vorkforce Development

+for this ITA?
+Yes □ No □

-Modification, Void, or Discontinuation Notes
+Modification, Void, or

+Discontinuation Notes
-Case Manager (Print)

-Case Manager Signature
+Case Manager (Print) Case Manager Signature Date

-Program Manager (Print)

-Program Manager Signature
+Program Manager (Prin t) Program Manager Signature Date